Rahul8945/Rahul8945/README.md

   <a align="right" href="https://github.com/vibhor121/Brahmaputra-Function-003" title="Brahmaputra-Function-003"><img align="right" height="135" src="https://github-readme-stats.vercel.app/api/pin/?username=vibhor121&repo=Brahmaputra-Function-003&theme=react&border_color=61dafb&border_radius=10"></a>
 </div> -->
 <!-- <br/><br/><br/><br/><br/><br/> -->
+### 💼 Projects

+Here are some of the notable projects I have worked on:

+1.**Shayari Generator Application**

+A web application that uses Google Gemini AI to generate beautiful and personalized Shayari (poetry) in Hindi.
+Users can input keywords, and the application crafts unique Shayari based on the given input.

+Features: User keyword input, AI-powered Shayari generation, personalization, and support for Hindi language.

+2.**DocEase**

+A powerful document management application inspired by Notion Docs.
+It enables users to create, organize, and collaborate on documents in a flexible and user-friendly environment.
+With advanced features like real-time collaboration, document versioning, and a rich text editor, DocEase simplifies managing notes, projects, and ideas.

+Features: Real-time collaboration, document versioning, rich text editor, and project organization.

 <h4 align="center">
   <a href="https://github.com/rahul8945?tab=repositories" title="Show Repositories">🔎 Show More 🔍</a>